ankitkataria/ankitkataria.github.io/_posts/2019-08-20-GSoC-final-report.md

 ### Restricting Circuit Elements

 This feature addition gave mentors a way to restrict the circuit elements used inside assignments.
-Students will be shown warning on using restricted elements which will also be visible to the mentor while grading.
+Students will be shown a warning on using restricted elements which will also be visible to the mentor while grading.
 It involved work in both the front and back end.
 I gained a lot of insight into how the various front end components worked inside the javascript simulator while working on this task.

 Pull Requests:
 Code merged in [#397](https://github.com/CircuitVerse/CircuitVerse/pull/397) ( [#392](https://github.com/CircuitVerse/CircuitVerse/pull/392) Original PR)